 However, it turns out selling above the set price is allowed.
 This rule only counts if the retailer has purchased the stamps direct from the Royal Mail.
 If they’ve picked them up elsewhere – a cash and carry for example – the shop can charge what it wants.

-I also asked Royal Mail for confirmation, and here’s its response:
+When this first happend in 2017, I also asked Royal Mail for confirmation, and here’s its response:

 “Any retailer who buys their stamps direct from us for resale must, under our T&Cs, sell them at face value or lower.
 This also applies to retailers who buy from us and sell stamps online.

 “However, if a retailer has acquired stamps from somewhere else, we cannot bind them to this condition.